Skip to main content

 M0

-The tumor is growing into a major vein (like the renal vein or the vena cava) or into tissue around the kidney, but it is not growing into the adrenal gland or beyond Gerota’s fascia (T3).
-There is no spread to lymph nodes (N0) or distant organs (M0).
+The main tumor is growing into a major vein (like the renal vein or the inferior vena cava) or into tissue around the kidney, but it is not growing into the adrenal gland or beyond Gerota’s fascia (T3).
+The cancer might or might not have spread to nearby lymph nodes (N0 or N1) but it hasn't spread to distant organs (M0).

 OR